 Whole of Life

-This policy provides your dependents with a pay out no matter when you die.
-According to Money Saving Expert, this type of policies are often investment-linked and are used to mitigate inheritance tax.
+This policy provides your dependents with a payout no matter when you die.
+According to Money Saving Expert, this type of policy is often investment-linked and is used to mitigate inheritance tax.
 In other words:

 The pay out amount should cover the inheritance tax bill on death, and the policy runs out when you die, instead of after a fixed time.

 This type of cover pays out to cover your mortgage if you die within a set term.
 As the mortgage debt decreases over time, the amount the policy will pay out also decreases.
 In terms of a mortgage payment, this policy will work out cheaper than the level term life policy.

 These are investments operated through life insurers.
 While there is a life insurance element they’re often things like endowments or with-profit policies and are used far more often in the ‘investment’ zone rather than for protection if someone dies.

 What Isn’t Covered?

 Life insurance commonly only covers death.
 Having a long-term medical condition or a disability, which leads to you being unable to provide for your family, are not covered.
 Some policies may provide a terminal benefit that pays out on diagnosis of a terminal illness, however this isn’t automatically granted, and you will need to read through your policy to see if this is included.

 - Not paying out if you die due to drug or alcohol abuse.